 Natural Disaster.
-Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner.
+Any situation in which the natural force or forces which destroyed a structure were beyond the control of the owner. including fire, flood, storm, explosion, landslide, earthquake, or other similar conditions.

 Nature Preserves (land use).
 This land use consists of sites with environmental resources intended to be preserved in their natural state.